hemantksingh/messup-learn/cloud/aws/EKS.md

 Kubernetes ships three minor releases a year.
 EKS gives each about 14 months of standard support, then paid extended support, then upgrades the control plane for you.
 Upgrades are routine work: control plane first, then nodes and add-ons.
 Dates are in the [EKS release calendar](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).

-> Own view: opt for multiple smaller clusters (around 100 worker nodes) rather than large ones.

-That is a preference, not a limit.
-Smaller clusters keep the blast radius small and upgrade on their own cadence.
+Cluster size is a trade-off, not a limit: several small clusters keep the blast radius small and upgrade on their own cadence, one large cluster is less to run.
 Clusters with thousands of nodes are ordinary; see the [quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html).

 ## How to rederive this